VIB-PSB/MINI-AC/docs/configuration_pipeline.md

 ```
 It is important, however, to make sure that the format is correct.
 The GO terms should be extended for parental terms, and this file should contain two tab-separated columns (no header),  where the first column is the GO ID, and the second column is the gene ID, as shown [here](../data/zma/zma_go_gene_file.txt).
 It is vital that the gene IDs are either on Araport11 or AGPv4.

-This same principle can also be applied for other parameters that the user wants to change.
+This same principle can also be applied to other parameters that the user wants to change.